AbsaOSS/living-doc-generator/README.md

 The project root file `pyproject.toml` defines the Black tool configuration.
 In this project we are accepting the line length of 120 characters.
+We also do exclude the `tests/` file from the black formatting.

 Follow these steps to format your code with Black locally: